 Know who your true friends are

 Friends are there for you when you need them, not only when they need you and in happy times.
 That is why I am grateful for them, they know exactly what I need, what to say and what not say.
 They respect that I need more alone time every now and then.
 So I can focus on myself.
-And I like that I have less friends now, because less birthday parties and that is perfect for introverts like me.
+And I like that I have fewer friends now because that means fewer birthday parties and that is perfect for introverts like me.
 And I know that these friends I still have, really care about me.

 Finding out who I really am

-I was doing a great job at school, but never thought about what my life would look like when I would graduate.
-In my second year during my burn-out I started to think about it.
-At first I just knew that I did not want to wear formal clothes.
+I was doing a great job at my school but never thought about what my life would look like when I would graduate.
+In my second year of my Bachelor, I started to think about it.
+At first, I just knew that I did not want to wear formal clothes.
 It makes me feel uncomfortable.
 And I guess what I was doing was okay, but that was just it.
-During my internships I just sat at a desk and had meetings.
+During my internships, I just sat at a desk and had meetings.
 I also had to take the lead and had a lot of responsibilities, which is cool when you are just an intern.
 But I was standing in the spotlight.
 I had to give presentations.
 I did not like to be in the spotlights.
 Which is funny though, because of my blog I am also in the spotlight.
 But it feels different and safer.
 I do almost everything from home and not face to face.

 Do you have/had a burn-out?